bumatic/computational-cultures-archive/README.md

 ## Leaked and Published Documents
 ### Meta (Facebook, Instagram, WhatsApp etc.)

+#### Facebook Data Lineage (2022)

+On April 26, 2022 Lorenzo Franceschi-Bicchierai published the article [*Facebook Doesn’t Know What It Does With Your Data, Or Where It Goes: Leaked Document*](https://www.vice.com/en/article/akvmke/facebook-doesnt-know-what-it-does-with-your-data-or-where-it-goes) on Motherboard which reported on a leaked internal document on data lineage at Facebook (Meta).

+- ABP Privacy Infra, Long Range Investments \[A/C Priv\] [Archived Version](Meta%20(Facebook,%20Instagram,%20WhatsApp%20etc.)/facebook-data-lineage-internal-document.pdf) | [Original Source](https://www.documentcloud.org/documents/21716382-facebook-data-lineage-internal-document)

 #### The Facebook Files (2021)

 In 2021 whistleblower Frances Haugen leaked internal documents from Facebook.
 This leak became known as "The Facebook Files".